Cognigy/Documentation/docs/en/docs/insights/dashboard-calls.md

 ### Total number of calls

-Indicates the number of inbound and outbound calls and summarizes them in a multi-line chart.
+Shows the number of inbound and outbound calls and summarizes them in a multi-line chart.

 A multi-line chart consisting of three lines:
 - Inbound -  the number of inbound calls on the timescale